msillano/ms_symtools/MDexchange/README.md

 ### Import MD to SyMenu
 Once the edit phase is complete, the user must save the updated file.
 In MarkdownPad2: *file|Export|Export HTML*.

-The `MD2SyMenuImport` tool keeps the file HTML exported by *MarkdownPad2* and merge it into the existing `SyMenuItem.zip` file, updating all changed menu items  in one step.
+The `MD2SyMenuImport` tool keeps the file HTML exported by *MarkdownPad2* and merge it back into the existing `SyMenuItem.zip` file, updating all changed menu items,  in one step.

 One feature is that you can update the full menu or just a branch.
 Delete all lines before and after the area of interest, to obtain the required branch as root node: the 'import' will replace the old menu branch with the new version.